 Examples of Prohibited Weapons

 If it is illegal outside the convention, it is illegal inside the convention- and therefore banned from Comiccon.
 Examples include (but are not limited to):

-· Nunchucks, tonfas, shurikens, or similarly prohibited martial arts weapons (foam replicas of these items are admissible); and,
+• Nunchucks, tonfas, shurikens, or similarly prohibited martial arts weapons (foam replicas of these items are admissible);

-Click on this links below to review the Canada Border Services Agency's and Justice Canada's information regarding prohibited weapons:
+Click on the links below to review the Canada Border Services Agency's and Justice Canada's information regarding prohibited weapons: